toyboxman/yummy-xml-UI/xml-UI/archive/scala/scala-basic.md

 ```

 ### Option/Some/None
 A powerful Scala idiom is to use the Option class when returning a value from a function that can be null.
-Simply stated,
-instead of returning one object when a function succeeds and null when it fails, your function should instead return an instance of
-an Option, where the instance is either:
-    An instance of the Scala Some class
-    An instance of the Scala None class
 Because Some and None are both children of Option, your function signature just declares that you're returning an Option
 that contains some type (such as the Int type shown below).
-At the very least, this has the tremendous benefit of letting
-the user of your function know what¡¯s going on.
 ```scala
 object HelloWorld {